 Sections of the park's management track network, marked green, blue and black according to their degree of difficult - black being the most challenging - will allow riders to enjoy their sport and connect with nature at the same time.

-Riders are asked to use the Shared Use Trail Guide to plan their rides in advance and to keep to designated trail surfaces in order to protect the surrounding environment.
+Riders are asked to use the Shared Trail Map to plan their rides in advance and to keep to designated trail surfaces in order to protect the surrounding environment.

 The international Trail Users Code of Conduct will also be applied to allow trails to be shared safely, and include the following points:

 - share the trail - obey give way rules